Henry Maudsley: Influence

 Maudsley acquired a reputation as an outstanding essayist on medical and literary topics.
 An early success was a spectacular essay on Edgar Allan Poe.
 He made numerous contributions to the Journal of Mental Science.
-His position as Britain's foremost mental specialist was sealed by his acquaintance with Charles Darwin and other leading Victorian intellectuals and by his magisterial textbooks The Physiology and Pathology of Mind (1867), Body and Mind (1870) and Mental Responsibility in Health and Disease (1874).
+His position as Britain's foremost mental specialist was sealed by his acquaintance with Charles Darwin and other leading Victorian intellectuals and by his magisterial textbooks The Physiology and Pathology of the Mind (1867), Body and Mind (1870) and Mental Responsibility in Health and Disease (1874).
 His popularity was exemplified by his influence on many novels by Rosa Nouchette Carey.

 Maudsley adhered to degeneration theory and believed that inherited "taints" were exaggerated through succeeding generations (Lamarckism).
 He argued that alcoholism was the most frequent trigger of inherited degeneracy, and that drunkenness in one generation would lead to frenzied need for drink in the second, hypochondria in the third, and idiocy in the fourth.
 However, having significantly contributed to the British uptake of degeneration theory for over two decades, by the 1890s he was cautioning about it being used in a meaninglessly vague way.

 His views on maternity have been critiqued for displaying a "revulsion to both parturition and the care of an infant," which he claimed was an expression of the rational objective truth.
 He was challenged even at the time for his generally negative views on women; a notable early critic was the pioneering female physician Elizabeth Garrett Anderson.

 Maudsley has been described as "a prime example of how the medical establishment naturalised and reinforced social divisions and hierarchies during the latter part of the 19th century."
 He has also been described as "consistently inconsistent".

 Maudsley was agnostic, and as such critical of religion and reports of ostensibly supernatural phenomena.
 In his book Natural Causes and Supernatural Seemings (1886) he wrote that so-called supernatural experiences were disorders of the mind and simply "malobservations and misinterpretations of nature".
 His book is seen as an early text in the field of anomalistic psychology.